eCircuit Center

 The key external component of the astable timer is the capacitor.
 The astable function can be distilled into just this: charge a capacitor, discharge a capacitor, ..., repeat indefinitely.
 How is this charging / discharging accomplished?
 Through resistors connected either to VCC or GND.

-Now, we need a method to switch between the charging and discharging modes.
+Now, we need a method to switch between the charging and discharging states.
 A switch will do nicely.

 Switch OFF → Charge C, Switch ON → Discharge C.

 The only question remaining is when do we turn the switch ON and OFF?
 Let's pick two voltage thresholds for the capacitor, say 1/3 and 2/3 of Vcc.
 The idea now is to charge and discharge the capacitor between these two thresholds.
 Charge C until Vc reaches + 2/3∙Vcc, then turn S1 ON.
 Discharge C until Vc reaches + 1/3∙Vcc, then turn S1 OFF.
-This is summarized here.
+The two states are summarized here.

 1 OFF Charge C from 1/3 to 2/3 Vcc RA+RB to Vcc 0.693(RA+RB)∙C